Cop Shoot Cop: History

 Ouimet rejoined and left the group several times; Jim Coleman was recruited to replace him on sampler, and both men were in the group for their debut recording, the "Piece Man" 7" in 1989.
-The single's cover was spattered with real pig's blood, gaining them some notoriety in record collecting circles.
-Their first full-length album, Consumer Revolt, recorded by notable producer Martin Bisi, is probably the only dual-bass, dual-sampler, no-guitar album in rock music's history.
+The cover was splattered with real pig's blood, garnering them notoriety.
+Their first full-length album, Consumer Revolt, recorded by notable producer Martin Bisi, was recorded with two bass guitars and samplers each, and no non-bass guitar.
 The band quickly earned a reputation as one of the best live bands in NYC, as well as for prolific band graffiti.

 After the first album and tour, Ouimet left for good: he founded the short-lived Motherhead Bug and would later guest with Cop Shoot Cop, playing trombone or leading the "Motherhead Horns" horn section.

 Cop Shoot Cop continued recording and touring; they surprised some fans by recruiting guitarist Steve McMillen for Release, released by Interscope Records.
 Ned Raggett argues that McMillen's appearance "Given how Cop Shoot Cop had evolved its own unique sound out of the basses, drums, and samplers from the original members, becoming more of a straight-ahead rock group inevitably made the band a little less special."
 (Still, he offers a largely positive review).
 A different review notes that "Tod A. is the Andrew Vachss of underground rock, telling stories of pathetic losers and maniac outsiders who believe they are the sane ones", while Black and Sprague note that Release finds Cop Shoot Cop "sneaking surreptitiously toward the mainstream".
+In late 1995, Michael Kaminski replaced McMillen on guitar.

-The band dissolved a year or so after Release.
+The band dissolved later on in 1996.
 Tod claimed the group had been treated poorly by Interscope, and refused to allow the company to issue their final album.
 The other band members disagreed, noting the album was very nearly complete, and that they had all worked on the $150,000 recording sessions.
-The remaining members of Cop Shoot Cop attempted to complete the album, but Interscope declined to release the material.
+The remaining members of Cop Shoot Cop (Natz, Puleo, Coleman, and Kaminski) attempted to complete the album, but Interscope declined to release the material.
 It eventually found an outlet in the album Red Expendables.